Breaking Free from Smartphone Addiction - Concrete Steps to End Unconscious Habits

 The Reality of Smartphone Addiction

-According to a survey by Japan's Ministry of Internal Affairs and Communications (2023), the average daily smartphone usage in Japan is about 3 hours and 46 minutes.
-Among people in their teens and twenties, exceeding 5 hours is not uncommon.
+Multiple surveys indicate that average daily smartphone usage well exceeds 3 hours, and among people in their teens and twenties, exceeding 5 hours is not uncommon.
 Annualized, that means roughly 57 days a year spent looking at a smartphone screen.
+This demonstrates how "just a quick check" accumulates into an enormous amount of time.

 Smartphone addiction is not officially recognized as a mental disorder, but the number of people meeting the criteria for behavioral addiction (difficulty controlling use, increasing usage time, withdrawal symptoms when use is restricted) is growing.
-A UK study reported that subjects whose smartphones were taken away showed elevated heart rate and blood pressure, along with a significant increase in anxiety levels.
+Studies have reported that subjects whose smartphones were taken away showed elevated heart rate and blood pressure, along with a significant increase in anxiety levels.
+These physical responses are notable for their similarity to withdrawal symptoms seen in substance addiction.

 Why Smartphones Are So Hard to Put Down